PX4/PX4-user_guide/en/config/battery.md

 ::: info
 Alternatively, the value for the internal resistance can be [set manually](../advanced_config/parameters.md) using [BAT1_R_INTERNAL](../advanced_config/parameter_reference.md#BAT1_R_INTERNAL) (advanced).
-A positive value in this parameter will be used for the internal resistance instead of the online estimation.
+A positive value in this parameter will be used for the internal resistance instead of the estimated value.
 There are LiPo chargers that can measure the internal resistance of your battery.
 A typical value for LiPo batteries is 5mΩ per cell but this can vary with discharge current rating, age and health of the cells.

-By default `BAT1_R_INTERNAL` is set to `-1` which enables the online estimation.
+By default `BAT1_R_INTERNAL` is set to `-1` which enables the estimation algorithm.
 Setting it to `0` disables load compensation.
 :::